tinsaye-simeneh/Frontend-Mentor-QRcode_component/README.md

-# Frontend Mentor - Interactive Intro page with dropdown Solution
+# Frontend Mentor - QR code component solution

-This is a solution to the Interactive Intro page with dropdown.
+This is a solution to QR code component.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents